History of bitcoin: Satoshi Nakamoto

-"Satoshi Nakamoto" is presumed to be a pseudonym for the person or people who designed the original bitcoin protocol in 2008 and launched the network in 2009.
+"Satoshi Nakamoto" is presumed to be a pseudonym for the person or people who designed the original bitcoin protocol in 2007 then released the whitepaper in 2008 and finally launched the network in 2009.
 Nakamoto was responsible for creating the majority of the official bitcoin software and was active in making modifications and posting technical information on the bitcoin forum.
 There has been much speculation as to the identity of Satoshi Nakamoto with suspects including Dai, Szabo, and Finney – and accompanying denials.
 The possibility that Satoshi Nakamoto was a computer collective in the European financial sector has also been discussed.

 Investigations into the real identity of Satoshi Nakamoto were attempted by The New Yorker and Fast Company.
 The New Yorker's investigation brought up at least two possible candidates: Michael Clear and Vili Lehdonvirta.
 Fast Companys investigation brought up circumstantial evidence linking an encryption patent application filed by Neal King, Vladimir Oksman and Charles Bry on 15 August 2008, and the bitcoin.org domain name which was registered 72 hours later.
 The patent application (#20100042841) contained networking and encryption technologies similar to bitcoin's, and textual analysis revealed that the phrase "... computationally impractical to reverse" appeared in both the patent application and bitcoin's whitepaper.
 All three inventors explicitly denied being Satoshi Nakamoto.

 In May 2013, Ted Nelson speculated that Japanese mathematician Shinichi Mochizuki is Satoshi Nakamoto.
 Later in 2013 the Israeli researchers Dorit Ron and Adi Shamir pointed to Silk Road-linked Ross William Ulbricht as the possible person behind the cover.
 The two researchers based their suspicion on an analysis of the network of bitcoin transactions.
 These allegations were contested and Ron and Shamir later retracted their claim.